LightBDD/LightBDD.Tutorials/WebApiServiceTests/Readme.md

 ## CustomerApi.ServiceTests

 The CustomerApi.ServiceTests uses LightBDD to run behavioral tests against CustomerApi.
 All tests treats the Api as black box and uses only the Api endpoints to communicate.
-The `WebApplicationFactory<Startup>` is used from **Microsoft.AspNetCore.Mvc.Testing** package to spawn in-memory Api, following [Integration tests in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-2.1) Microsoft docs.
+The `WebApplicationFactory<Startup>` is used from **Microsoft.AspNetCore.Mvc.Testing** package to spawn in-memory Api, following [Integration tests in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-2.1) Microsoft documentation.

 ### One Test Server instance